Battle of Mala Tokmachka: Further combat near Mala Tokmachka

 On 12 June, Russian military reporters said that Russian forces counterattacked Ukrainian positions south of Orikhiv.

 On 15 June, Ukrainian Brigadier-General Oleksii Hromov told a media briefing that Ukrainian forces had advanced by up to 3 km (1.8 miles) near Mala Tokmachka.

 On 21 June, Ukrainian General Staff spokesperson Andriy Kovalev claimed that Ukrainian forces had made several gains around Mala Tokmachka.

 On 28 June, Markus posted a video on Facebook about how he and soldiers under his command captured a Russian trench after 24 hours of assaults and were exhausted.

 47th Brigade leadership

-On 30 June 2023 headmaster Sergeant Major Valerii Markus of the 47th Mechanized Brigade met with President of Ukraine Volodymyr Zelenskyy and complained about the decisions of the unit's command regarding lack of interest in soldiers morale and officers incompetence during the battle.
+On 30 June 2023 headmaster Sergeant Major Valerii Markus of the 47th Mechanized Brigade met with President of Ukraine Volodymyr Zelenskyy and complained about the decisions of the unit's command regarding lack of interest in soldiers' morale and officers' incompetence during the battle.
 Markus was later voluntarily demoted to private after calling the brigade's commander, Lt.
 Col. Oleksandr Sak an "immoral degenerate".
-Sak would later be sacked on 16 September 2023 and replaced by Colonel Oleksandr Pavlii.
-A Ukrainian veteran of the 47th Mechanized Brigade who lost his leg during the battle named Mykola Melnyk, criticized the leadership of the battle but praised the American donated M2 Bradleys during an interview saying: "The Bradley withstood everything".
+Sak would later be sacked on 16 September 2023 and replaced by colonel Oleksandr Pavlii.
+A Ukrainian veteran of the 47th Mechanized Brigade who lost his leg during the battle, Mykola Melnyk, criticized the leadership of the battle but praised the American-donated M2 Bradleys during an interview saying: "The Bradley withstood everything".